KenanY/tf2configs/README.md

 **Fullscreen:** `-dxlevel 98 -full -w WIDTH -h HEIGHT -console -novid -useforcedmparms -noforcemaccel -noforcemspd` **Windowed:**   `-dxlevel 98 -sw -w WIDTH -h HEIGHT -console -noborder -novid -useforcedmparms -noforcemaccel -noforcemspd`

-I personally play Windowed, but with full resolution (so it looks fullscreen, but it's easier to ALT+TAB out of the game).
-I've heard that this actually degrades performance, but my gaming rig easily makes this hit negligible.
+I personally play windowed, but with full resolution (so it looks fullscreen, but it's easier to `ALT+TAB` out of the game).
+Aero will mess up your FPS if you do this, so it's [recommended][1] to have Windows automatically disable Aero while playing Team Fortress 2:

+  1. Navigate to `C:\Program Files (x86)\Steam\steamapps\STEAMUSERNAME\team fortress 2` and find `hl2.exe`
+  2. Right click on it and go to "Properties"
+  3. Under the "Compatibility" tab, select "Disable desktop composition"

+The [reason][2] behind disabling Aero is so you're not rendering desktop composition and TF2 at the same time.
+So if you don't disable desktop composition, running in fullscreen would perform better.
+But if you do, the performance is the same, but in windowed mode you don't have to wait when `ALT+TAB`-ing.

 So, for my 1920x1080 monitor, my launch options are: